Jefferson-liu/EmotionDetection/README.md

 The dataset is a modified version of the FER2013 dataset from Kaggle without some of the emotions, namely sad, frightened, and disgust.

 If you want to train your own model, run the train.py file.
-Note that the data may not have been fully uploaded, if you want to train on the original dataset, you can get it from [here](https://www.kaggle.com/datasets/msambare/fer2013)
+Note that the data I used may not have been fully uploaded, if you want to train on the original dataset, you can get it from [here](https://www.kaggle.com/datasets/msambare/fer2013).
+Make sure to change the output layers and the emotion_dictionary accordingly.

 ## Comments on the FER2013 dataset